Should You Increase Your Credit Card Limit?

 Reasons to Not Increase a Credit Card Limit

-A higher credit card limit could potentially lead you into taking on too much debt, which could impact your future loan or mortgage applications negatively.
+A higher credit card limit could potentially lead you into taking on too much debt, which could impact your future requests for credit negatively.
 For instance, banks or issuers will decline applications for new loans if your income can’t support your existing debt plus the loan or mortgage payment you’re applying for.